NixOS in The Wild

 environment.variables.DICPATH = "/run/current-system/sw/share/hunspell:/run/current-system/sw/share/hyphen";

-directly on a repository branch without stipulating a hash.
-The builtin function fetchGit
+directly without stipulating a hash.
+The builtin function fetchGit will fetch

 integration, and other niceties.